Blueprint 1.0 Review

 Name: Berberine

-Dosage: 1.2g (discontinued, replaced with metformin or nothing)
+Dosage: 1.2g (discontinued, replaced with metformin which was then deprecated)

 Cost/day: $0.28